Phnom Penh: Climate

 Phnom Penh has a tropical wet and dry climate (Köppen climate classification Aw).
 The climate is hot year-round with only minor variations.
 Temperatures typically range from 22 to 35 C and weather is subject to the tropical monsoons.
-The southwest monsoon blows inland bringing moisture-laden winds from the Gulf of Thailand and Indian Ocean from May to November.
-The northeast monsoon ushers in the dry season, which lasts from December to April.
-The city experiences the heaviest precipitation from September to October with the driest period in January and February.
+The southwest monsoon blows inland bringing moisture-laden winds from the Gulf of Thailand and Indian Ocean from May to November, sees high temperatures accompanied by high humidity.
+The dry season lasts from December to April; when overnight temperatures can drop to 22 C.